huddy67/Morrill-Hudson-Portfolio/Implementingsecurity.md

 ## Password Algorithm Design

 The original password for Ubuntu was "ubuntu".
-As you can tell in the notes and the NISt guidlines whcih were linked below, this is not a very secure password.
+As you can tell in the notes and the NISt guidlines which were linked below, this is not a very secure password.
 So, a password algorithm was designed that would follow the notes and NIST guidlines to make the VM/ubuntu more secure.

 My Password Algorithm